 This course expands student knowledge and skills of electrical systems.
 Students will continue to develop skills in the installation operation, maintenance, and repair of residential, commercial, and industrial electrical systems.
-Successful completion of Electricity I and II are required prior to enrollment in electricity III during the senior year.
+Successful completion of Electricity I is required prior to enrollment in Electricity II.